sheldor07/dadikidiary/README.md

 ### How It Works
 - Images from the `images` directory are processed
 - Extracted text is saved to the `output` directory
+- Text is processed and formatted
 - Content is published to WordPress
+- Processed images are moved to the `processed` directory